asaqx645/python-basics/README.md

-# 🐍 Python Basics Curriculum – 30 Days of Code (1/2 Hour per Day)
+# 🐍 Python Basics Curriculum – 30 Days of Code (1 per Day)

 Welcome to the **Python Basics 30-Day Course**!
-This curriculum is designed for absolute beginners and delivers a strong foundation in Python through daily 1/2-hour lessons.
+This curriculum is designed for absolute beginners and delivers a strong foundation in Python through daily 1 hour lessons.
 Perfect for self-study.
 ---
 ## 📅 Curriculum Schedule
 ### 🔹 Week 1: Python Setup & Fundamentals